 The Plunge Chill is the alternative for buyers who want real cold, not an ice-hauling chore, without the five-figure furniture.
 It competes on cost with a 2,600W chiller, a 36 degrees F minimum temperature, and a 20-foot USA-made titanium coil, verified at $1,099 to $2,499 as of May 2026.
 At that price it undercuts most of the incumbent Plunge's chilled configurations while still giving you on-demand cold and a corrosion-resistant coil.

-Where it gives ground: this is a tub-plus-chiller system, not a cedar cabinet, so it will not anchor a design-forward space the way the Renu or Inergize cedar builds do.
+Where it gives ground: this is a tub-plus-chiller system, not a cedar cabinet, so it will not anchor a design-forward space the way the handcrafted Renu builds do.
 And at the low end of its range you are buying the chiller-forward setup, not the full luxury experience.
 It is for the budget-conscious buyer, the first-time plunger testing the habit, and anyone whose priority is cold water per dollar.

 How to choose